-Item 1 The land occupied by the village - Built infrastructure 2 The built roads, road substructure, road surfaces, road kerbs, and road drainage pits, pipes, grates, covers, and subsoil drainage system.
+Item 1 The land occupied by the village Built infrastructure 2 The built roads, road substructure, road surfaces, road kerbs, and road drainage pits, pipes, grates, covers, and subsoil drainage system.
 3 Rainwater (stormwater) detention basins and channels and associated engineered structures.
 4 Paths, including substructure and path surface treatment.
 5 Retaining walls and associated drainage provided to create the landform of the leased site.
 6 Security gates and fencing Services and utilities 7 Sewer drainpipes connecting more than one house sewer to the sewer collection system and sewers external to a leased site.
 8 Sewer pumping station structures and equipment including all associated pipework, valves, electrical and ancillary equipment connecting the pumping station to the ultimate council or other collection and disposal system including onsite septic systems and treatment plants.
 9 Water reticulation system up to and including water meters, or if not individually metered to the homesite potable water 10 isolating valve.
 10 Fire service water system including all pipes valves, hydrants, and fire hoses.
-11 11 12 Car washing facility Village electrical installation up to homeowner electricity 12 supply meters.
+11 Car washing facility 12 Village electrical installation up to homeowner electricity 12 supply meters.
 13 Street lighting system including all ancillary components.
-15 Village fixed line telephone system up to house junction box.
-14 vinage fixed fine telephone system up to house junction box.
-Recreational facilities L
+14 Village fixed line telephone system up to house junction box.
+Things the the telephone system up to house junction box.
+Recreational facilities 1.00.000.01101 Idellities

-- 15 Swimming pool and pool water treatment and water quality monitoring equipment.
+15 Swimming pool and pool water treatment and water quality monitoring equipment.
 16 Bowling greens, tennis courts and other sporting and recreational installations and their related facilities.
 17 Community hall and associated ancillary common area structures including, floors, roof system, internal and external walls and wall surfaces including, windows, doors, and window and door operating systems, and protective and decorative coating systems.
-18 Community hall ancillary facilities including shower and toilet facilities, kitchen fit out, hall furnishings, pool table, gym equipment, TV and PA system, window dressings, hall lighting, air conditioning and ventilation systems, and all associated electrical and plumbing systems.
+18 Community hall ancillary facilities including shower and toilet 10 facilities, kitchen fit out, hall furnishings, pool table, gym equipment, TV and PA system, window dressings, hall lighting, air conditioning and ventilation systems, and all associated electrical and plumbing systems. ciccurcar and plantoning systems.
 Landscape and plantings 19 Landscape shrubs and trees 20 Common area garden beds and their plantings.
 21 Lawns, and ground cover plantings, mulching.
-22 Irrigation and garden drainage systems.
+22 Irrigation and garden drainage systems. irrigation and garden dramage systems.
 Management, Workshops, Equipment and Store 23 Operators site office and administration buildings including workshops, garages, and storage sheds.
 24 Office and workshop equipment, and tools used to maintain village assets.
 25 Motor vehicles, and other mobile maintenance equipment.
-26 Village bus used as a mobile advertising platform and as a service to homeowners.
-L
+26 Village bus used as a mobile advertising platform and as a village bus used as a mobile advertising platform and as a